Tail redundancy and its characterization of compression of memoryless sources: Introduction

+The tail redundancy is another hook to think about describing novelty, and indeed, it captures the rate at which the minimax redundancy scales asymptotically.
+That it should be so is satisfying intuitively, since it means that we conceptually divide up the description of sequences into two parts: a part that involves describing novel symbols that have never been seen prior (which is asymptotically the dominant contributor to the minimax redundancy) and the description of statistics of those symbols that we have already seen (which can be done efficiently).
+This is indeed reflected in the proofs as well.

-Starting from \cite{dav73}, the case where $\cX$ is either a finite set of size $k$, or length-$n$ sequences drawn from a finite set $k$, and $\cP$ is a collection of \iid or Markov sources have been studied extensively.
-A cursory set of these papers include \cite{dav81,xb00,ds04} for compression of \iid sequences of sequences drawn from $k-$sized alphabets, \cite{STW95,Wil98} for context tree sources, as well as extensive work involving renewal processes \cite{CsSh96,FS02}, finite state sources \cite{WRF95}, etc. In this paper, however, we will mainly be concerned with the case where the support is countably infinite.
+A different issue arises from the fact that the asymptotic minimax redundancy of compression is not as well characterized in the countably infinite case.
+Starting from \cite{dav73}, the case where $\cX$ is a set of length-$n$ sequences from a set of size $k$, and $\cP$ is a collection of \iid or Markov probability laws have been studied extensively.
+A cursory set of these papers include \cite{dav81,xb00,ds04} for compression of \iid sequences of sequences drawn from $k-$sized alphabets, \cite{STW95,Wil98} for context tree sources, as well as extensive work involving renewal processes \cite{CsSh96,FS02}, finite state sources \cite{WRF95}, etc. For the infinite or large alphabet cases, the results that exist are not as comprehensive, though this has been approached from multiple angles.
+We describe these in the context of this paper in detail in Section~\ref{s:background}. \ignore{Given the relevance of the metric to a host of insights in regularization and learning in addition to compression, it is therefore important to understand the asymptotics of redundancy more generally---and} This paper provides the leading term for the minimax redundancy in general for memoryless sequences.

+The specific case, where the asymptotic per-symbol redundancy is zero is interesting as well.
+It is well understood that in this scenario, one can learn from the samples the (unknown) underlying probabilities of sequences.
+Asymptotic zero per-symbol redundancy is also sufficient to be able to learn the marginal distributions as well, though it is not necessary---see~\cite[Theorem 9]{SAS22:jmlr} for a full characterization of the learnability of the marginals in the \iid case.

+\ignore{Given its fundamental importance, there has been efforts to characterize when the asymptotic per-symbol average redundancy is 0, and more generally, get a better understanding of what the per-symbol redundancy may be.
+Partial results exist, as will be outlined in detail in Section~\ref{s:background}.}

+\paragraph{Summary} In this paper, we obtain a complete single letter characterization for the asymptotic per-symbol redundancy of length-$n$ strings generated by \iid sampling, and in the process also settle the open problem of when a class of \iid sources can be compressed with asymptotically zero per-symbol redundancy.
+Section~\ref{SecDB} defines the notion of redundancies formally, the connection between redundancy and tightness, and considers results connecting single letter and asymptotic per-symbol redundancy that will motivate the development of the paper.
+Section~\ref{SecRes} introduces the notion of \emph{tail redundancy} that is central to the paper, and captures how much complexity lurks in tails of distributions: